 The minimum age for the course is 8, with a minimum weight of 40lbs and hands must reach 66″ high with feet flat on the ground.

 3. Take a Ride on the 1859 Balloon Voyage

-Even though the 1859 Balloon Voyage looks extreme, you will find that the tethered balloon ride is very kid friendly, smooth, and relaxing.
+Even though the 1859 Balloon Voyage looks extreme, you will find that the tethered balloon ride is very kid-friendly, smooth, and relaxing.

-The helium balloon ride takes passengers up to a final height of 370 feet in the air providing a great aerial view of Conner Prairie and views of the Indianapolis skyline on a clear day.
+The helium balloon ride takes passengers up to a final height of 370 feet in the air.
+Riders experience a great aerial view of Conner Prairie and views of the Indianapolis skyline on a clear day.